Rowing Technique and Rowing Workouts

 Indoor rowing workouts can be basic or complex.
 For basic workouts, some people simply row until they tire.
-Others set simple session goals in terms of calorie burn, stroke count or elapsed time.
-These workouts can be especially good for beginners because they let a person concentrate on form and pace.
+Others set simple session goals in terms of calorie burn, stroke count, or elapsed time.
+These workouts are best suited for beginners because they concentrate on form and pace.

 Distance Rowing Workouts: Beginner & Intermediate

-For beginners in particular, a basic distance rowing workout is especially helpful because it provides an opportunity to focus on your stroke rate.
-Remember, a goal for all rowing workouts is keeping great form and rhythm!
-This helps you use energy the best way.
+A basic distance rowing workout is especially useful for beginners because it provides an opportunity to focus on your stroke rate.
+Remember, the goal for all rowing workouts is keeping great form and rhythm.
+This uses energy efficiently.
 A distance workout lets you focus primarily on form and cadence.

-Here are steps to try in a distance workout.
-With this intermediate-level plan you will row in 1000-meter medium effort intervals that are broken up by long gentle intervals.
-A beginner’s alternative follows the steps below.
+Here are some steps to try in a distance workout.
+With this intermediate-level plan, you will row in 1000-meter medium effort intervals that are broken up by long gentle intervals.

 - Warm up for 5 – 10 minutes.

-- At a medium perceived exertion level, row 1000 meters while maintaining 28 strokes per minute.
+- Row 1000 meters while maintaining 28 strokes per minute.

 - Row gently for four minutes.

-- At a medium effort level, row 1000 meters while maintaining 24 strokes per minute.
+- Row 1000 meters while maintaining 24 strokes per minute.

 - Row gently for four minutes.

-- At a medium effort level, row 1000 meters while maintaining 26 strokes per minute.
+- Row 1000 meters while maintaining 26 strokes per minute.

 - Cool down for four minutes.

-Easier Variation: A simpler variation of this workout would use 750 meter intervals, two-minute rest periods and a constant 26 strokes per minute.
+A simpler variation of this workout would use 750 meter intervals, two-minute rest periods, and a constant 26 strokes per minute.